Phonics & Reading · App Comparison

 • ZigZu is a home practice tool: the child reads aloud from storybooks, ZigZu listens and corrects mispronounced words in real time, in Indian English.

-• ASER 2023: only 43% of Indian Class 5 students read a Class 2-level English text fluently — the gap is not curriculum coverage but daily oral practice volume.
+• ASER 2024: Class 5 students reading a Class 2-level text rose to 44.8%, up from 38.5% in 2022, but the remaining gap is not curriculum coverage, it's daily oral practice volume.

 The curriculum